your shopping cart is empty.

 Optimize Surfaces for Purpose and Placement

-Position heat-resistant materials near grills and pizza ovens, and waterproof, stain-resistant surfaces around sinks and refrigerators.
+Position heat-resistant materials like outdoor porcelain tile near grills and pizza ovens, and waterproof, stain-resistant surfaces — again, like porcelain tile — around sinks and refrigerators.
 (When considering tile for these surfaces, you can also check the tile’s technical specifications and material guidelines.)
 Modular drawer inserts and pull-out shelves can organize spices, utensils, and paper goods.

 Designing an outdoor kitchen layout that blends form and function requires thoughtful planning, from defining the overall vision to selecting the right materials for the environment.
 By following these steps — measuring the space, finalizing the layout, accommodating infrastructure needs, and choosing durable finishes — you’ll create an outdoor space that’s as practical as it is inviting.